sciknoworg/schema-miner/README.md

 ### 🌐 Stage 4 – Ontology Grounding with QUDT

-Once a process schema is extracted, it can be semantically grounded using the [QUDT Ontologies](https://www.qudt.org/pages/HomePage.html) (Quantities, Units, Dimensions, and Data Types).
+Once a process schema is extracted, it can be semantically grounded using the [QUDT](https://www.qudt.org/pages/HomePage.html) (Quantities, Units, Dimensions, and Data Types) Ontology.

 The grounding workflow uses either LLM prompting or an agentic LLM approach to align schema fields with QUDT concepts.
 Following is an example of an agent based qudt grounding.